-I had a sneaking suspicion that something was going on when we turned at Black Head turn off — we were supposed to be on our way to Forster.
+I had a sneaking suspicion that something was up when we turned at Black Head turn-off — we were supposed to be on our way to Forster.
 It was the third anniversary of our first date, and I was sure it wasn’t a coincidence that we had pulled into a car park right in front of our kissing spot.

 “You know this is where we first kissed?”
 I said.

 “Is it?”
-Bren said, like he didn’t remember, “I know it’s where I first saw your jocks.”
+Bren said he didn’t remember, “I know it’s where I first saw your jocks.”

 “What!
 How did you see my jocks on our first date?”

 “You were wearing a black lace G-String?”